Streams Funding in Israel and in Ukraine

 In Kyiv, Ukraine

-In 2014, JUF’s Kyiv Kehillah Committee allocated $124,950 for pluralistic and Jewish education programs in Kyiv.
+In 2015, JUF’s Kyiv Kehillah Committee allocated $150,000 for pluralistic and Jewish education programs in Kyiv.
 Two additional programs were given funds in response to the crisis in Ukraine.

 World Union for Progressive Judaism (Reform)